ORDERING & INSPECTING TILE

 (Make sure to read Essential Tile Tips first)

-ORDERING DIRECTLY: Most of our clients, whether builders, architects, designers, or homeowners, prefer that we purchase and provide the tile so we take responsibility for calculating, ordering, inspecting and delivering all tile, grout, caulk, sealer, sealants and trim pieces.
-If you prefer to purchase your tile and related products directly, please read onward so you are aware of what goes into the tile ordering process.
+CLIENT-SUPPLIED TILE: Most of our clients, including builders, architects, designers, and homeowners, prefer that we purchase and provide the tile so we take responsibility for calculating, ordering, inspecting and delivering all tile, grout, caulk, sealer, sealants and trim pieces.
+If you prefer to purchase directly, please read onward.

 CALCULATING: Order quantities include the actual square footage plus tile overage necessary based on surface area (floor vs. walls with multiple planes), cuts, layout, tile size, tile-specific attributes (some tiles incur higher waste factor), and the size and format of your space.
 If you are ordering, you can consult your vendor for product-specific details.
 Make sure to also include overage for future attic stock.
-After all the tile is cut and installed, you should have a little bit of leftover tile from the same lot so if there’s ever an issue (like flooding, storm or personal damage, moving an outlet or cabinet or appliance) you won’t have to retile the whole space.
+After tile is cut and installed, you should have a little bit of leftover tile from the same lot so if there’s ever an issue (like flooding, storm or personal damage, moving an outlet or cabinet or appliance) you won’t have to retile the whole space.
 Most builders, especially for larger and/or commercial jobs, like a minimum 3-5% attic stock remain for the client.

 ORDERING ERRORS: With so many local and online vendors, ordering mistakes do happen.
 If you discover an error with your order, please notify us immediately so we can adjust our installation schedule.
 We will prioritize you once your correct tile arrives.
 We are accustomed to dealing with scheduling surprises in the construction industry.